SLAMRobotProject/golang-server/src/README.md

 1. Follow the Fyne (GUI package) [installation guide](https://developer.fyne.io/started/)
 1. Open a terminal, navigate to this directory (the *src* directory) and run with `go run .` or build with `go build .`

-The executable was created with `broker="slam"` meaning that it will only connect to the raspberry pi broker.
+The executable was created with `broker="slam"` meaning that it will only connect to the physical Raspberry Pi broker.
+Connecting to the Raspberry Pi broker can be done by connecting it to power and Ethernet and then connect your computer to the Raspberry Pi WiFi: `BorderRouter-AP` with password `12345678`.